abathroomwithblacksnakeskinwallpapercirculargoldmirror

 Brass

-One polished brass finish will look totally different to another polished brass finish.
+One polished brass finish will look different from another polished brass finish.
 When using the same brass finish, get all your brass fixtures from the same company.
-You can add in a aged or antiqued brass from a different manufacturer.
+You can add in an aged or antiqued brass from a different manufacturer.

 Chrome

-A chrome metal is a popular finish for hardware and fixtures.
+Chrome metal is a popular finish for hardware and fixtures.
 It has a high reflective shine with a cool blue colour undertone to the metal.
-But picks up fingerprints easily and water marks.
-However it’s still a popular choice.
+But picks up fingerprints easily and watermarks.
+However, it’s still a popular choice.

 Nickel

 A polished nickel can look very similar to chrome from a distance.
 But the main difference between chrome and nickel is the colour tone.
-Nickel has warm yellow undertone to it.
-When you place a chrome and a polished nickel finish side by side it easier to tell apart.
+Nickel has a warm yellow undertone to it.
+When you place a chrome and a polished nickel finish side by side, it is easier to tell them apart.

-The textured finishes for nickel are usually a polished, satin or brushed.
+The textured finishes for nickel are usually polished, satin, or brushed.

 Stainless Steel